 Winning From All Angles

 If you apply a strategy like that in conjunction with legitimate upgrades, your property will continue to appreciate.
 The fact is you can expect depreciation over time, but certain assets depreciate faster than others.
 Well-constructed buildings in good areas of town tend to retain value longer than prefabricated units on the outskirts.
+You can also consider low-cost amentities, such providing free parking or secure internet access through a VPN router.

 Also consider sustainable energy solutions.
 If you can switch your apartments from grid-based energy to solar energy, wind energy, water energy (should there be a stream running through the backyard of the premises or something), or another sustainable solution, you’ll likely get a tax break from your state while simultaneously saving yourself and tenants money.